Burkina Faso: Mining

 There is mining of copper, iron, manganese, gold, cassiterite (tin ore), and phosphates.
 These operations provide employment and generate international aid.
 Gold production increased 32% in 2011 at six gold mine sites, making Burkina Faso the fourth-largest gold producer in Africa, after South Africa, Mali and Ghana.

 Gold accounts for roughly 70% of Burkina Faso's export earnings.
 With production of 66.9 tons valued at $7.18 billion, gold accounted for an estimated 16% of Burkina Faso's gross domestic product in 2023.
-However, since then, gold production has declined dramatically owing to growing insecurity, which has led to the closure of 7 out of the country's 17 industrial mines (Inata, Taparko, Karma, Boungou, Youga, Nétiana, Yaramoko).
+Since then, gold production has declined dramatically owing to growing insecurity, which has led to the closure of 7 out of the country's 17 industrial mines (Inata, Taparko, Karma, Boungou, Youga, Nétiana, Yaramoko).
 The junta has also nationalized five mines.
 Industrial gold production has subsequently dropped by 20% to 53.4 tons.

 Zabsone et al. (2020) show find that gold extraction increases household expenditures and reduces poverty rates in producing municipalities.
 Nevertheless, it also increased inequality and child labor.